MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-enable-external-registry-for-docker-hub.md

     :::image type="content" source="{source}" alt-text="{alt-text}":::

-## Set up the Defender for Cloud Docker Hub connector
+## Configure the Defender for Cloud Docker Hub connector

 Under the Environment settings of Defender for Cloud, open the Docker Hub connection.
 In the Configure access tab of the Docker Hub connection, enter your organization name, the user name of the Docker Hub connector account, and the connector account access token.